BreakellrZ/Murder_Mystery/README.md

 ### Structure

 The structure of the game is very simple.
-At the top of each scene the user will have their inventory, riddle, and clues section with colors of green, yellow and cyan.
+At the top of each scene, the user will have their inventory, riddle, and clues section with colors of green, yellow and cyan.
 Then below that, will be the main story being printed out for the users to see the story and what is being said in bright white text.
-Then at the bottom there will be a paragraph which will explain to them which room they have a choice of going into next which will be in blue.
+Then at the bottom, there will be a paragraph that will explain to them which room they have a choice of going into next which will be in blue.

 ### Surface